albertojulian/mada-driver-assistant/README.md

 **Selection of fps (frames per second)**

-The camera works in different resolutions (color up to 1920 x 1080 pixels, depth/infrared up to 1280 x 720) and 6, 15, 30, ... up to 300 fps (depending on the camera resolution).
+The camera works in different resolutions (color up to 1920 x 1080 pixels, depth/infrared up to 1280 x 720) and different camera rates: 6, 15, 30, ... up to 300 fps (depending on the camera resolution).

-At 30 fps, the available time to process a frame is 33 ms (milliseconds); at 15 fps, it is 66 ms. The required time to process a frame in the Object Detector + Tracking is 40-60 ms, thus a frame rate of 15 (or even 30) fps could be acceptable for offline video: it wouldn't process in real-time, but you could record a video of the results in even higher frame rates and play it back in real-time.
+At 30 fps, the available time to process a frame is 33 ms (milliseconds); at 15 fps, it is 66 ms. On the other hand, the required time to process a frame in the Object Detector + Tracking is 40-60 ms, thus a frame rate of 15 (or even 30) fps could be acceptable for offline video: it wouldn't process in real-time, but you could record a video of the results in even higher frame rates and play it back in real-time.

-However, since **MADA works in real-time**, I use the lowest frame rate, 6 fps; frame transition is not smooth, but the available time per frame is 166 ms, enabling MADA work in real-time.
+However, since **MADA works in real-time**, I use the lowest frame rate, **6 fps**; frame transition visual perception is not smooth, but the available time to process a frame is 166 ms, enabling MADA work in real-time.

 ### Speed estimation
 There are several MADA functionalities that leverage on the car speed.
 An example is checking the current speed